 Remember that accuracy and quality of information matters.

 A database is an organized collection of information.
-Computer databases with web interfaces allow users to easily find the content that they are looking for.
+Computer databases with web interfaces allow users to easily identify relevent content and in some cases even provide the complete article.
 Netflix is a database of streaming video; Amazon is a database of consumer goods; subject-specific library databases are collections of scholarly articles, ebooks, and more.

 Library databases allow you to search through millions of scholarly and popular articles, making your life easier.
 Often, they let you: